paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **Note on Monitoring Activity:**

-TGA investigated 148 safety signals and took 57 regulatory actions during this period (Senate Estimates Oct 2025).
+TGA investigated 148 safety signals and took 57 regulatory actions during this period (Senate Community Affairs Legislation Committee 2025).
 However, officials characterised this work as "day-to-day processes" rather than enhanced monitoring tracked against plan objectives.
 Additionally, TGA has not published documentation linking specific signals to specific regulatory actions, investigation protocols applied, or decision-making criteria used—documentation required by international pharmacovigilance standards adopted by TGA (ICH E2E) and internationally recognised best practice (CIOMS).
 The gaps identified above relate to documented implementation of enhanced processes, not absence of monitoring activity.

 ## **The Central Finding:**

 Four years after publishing its COVID-19 Vaccine Safety Monitoring Plan, the TGA cannot demonstrate through documentation that it systematically implemented the enhanced monitoring it promised.
-TGA officials admitted to Senate Estimates that implementation was "never systematically tracked" by plan objectives, instead treating it as routine "day-to-day processes."
+TGA officials admitted to the Senate Community Affairs Legislation Committee that implementation was never systematically tracked by plan objectives, instead treating it as routine "day-to-day processes."
 This contradicts provisional approval requirements, which mandate demonstrable, trackable enhanced monitoring—not standard business-as-usual surveillance.

 **Provisional Approval Requirements Not Demonstrably Met:**